Contribute

 Headings

-In Docusaurus, Markdown's [headings] get an additional meaning - they are used to generate Table of Contents, which you can see on the right side from the article.
+In VitePress, Markdown's [headings] get an additional meaning - they are used to generate the "On this page" outline, which you can see on the right side of the article.

-Only headings of levels 2 (##) and 3 (###) would appear in the Table of Contents.
+Only headings of levels 2 (##) and 3 (###) would appear in the outline by default.

 Using a git fork

-This website is set up as a Github Pages project which is automatically rendered from its source contents by Jekyll.
-Content is rendered automatically after each push to master and published to the website.
+This website is set up as a GitHub Pages project built with VitePress.
+Content is rendered automatically after each push to the source branch and published to the website.

 You can simply fork or clone the repository to edit the files and submit a pull request to the main repository.